arminc/grocery/README.md

 grocery
 =======
 This is my playground application.
+The goal of this application is:

-I am using it to create a modern scalable app using all kind of new technology and tools.
+* Creating a modern scalable app using all kind of new technology and tools
+* Creating a reference for [the clean architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html)
+* Creating a DevOps friendly environment and everything around it

 v1
 ===